shivani-jain/shivani-jain.github.io/README.md

 # Todo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.
+1. This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.
+2. The latest build of the project is deployed on https://shivani-jain.github.io/ (using github pages)
+3. To store data, mock API are used from https://mockapi.io/

 ## Development server